Puriney/scRNA.seq.course/21-de-real.md

 <img src="21-de-real_files/figure-html/de-real-comparison-1.png" width="672" style="display: block; margin: auto;" />

-__Exercise:__ How does this Venn diagram correspond to what you would expect based on the synthetic data?
+__Exercise 1:__ How does this Venn diagram correspond to what you would expect based on the synthetic data?

 ## Visualisation